jpal91/int-speed-data-proj/README.md

-# Internet Speeds Data Project
+# Small Towns, Big Internet - Data Analytics Project

 ### Main Objective
 This is a currently ongoing project as a first attempt on a data visualization project.
 The question I had was - How many different small towns/cities around the US have better than average internet?